 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Pollution is a central issue in the climate and biodiversity crises.
-Whether it’s in relation to the carbon dioxide (and methane) pollution that is warming the world, or the chemical and plastic pollution that is poisoning the ocean, dialing down – and cleaning up – pollution is key to tackling these crises.
+Whether it’s concerning the carbon dioxide (and methane) pollution that is warming the world, or the chemical and plastic pollution that is poisoning the ocean, dialing down – and cleaning up – Pollution is key to tackling these crises.

 Living by the light

 As the UK’s Royal Commission on Environmental Pollution pointed out in a 2009 report, living organisms have evolved to respond to the ebbs and flows of natural light.
 The report highlighted that light levels can affect organisms’ “movement, feeding, mating, emergence, seasonal breeding, migration, hibernation, and dormancy.”
 In plants, natural light can affect flowering, growth, and the “direction of growth,” it said.